 - Since the bond return is already pre-specified and it won’t be sold in between maturities hence any bad news won’t affect much of the price of these bonds.

 - Investors or companies which are buying these securities can easily identify their investment portfolio based on these bonds because they know expected returns from these bonds in the coming years, and their portfolio also can be diversifiable since these bonds are less riskier and having a lesser beta.

 - These securities can be used to hedge against market fluctuations.

 Below are the disadvantages of held to maturity securities:

 - These securities are not good for the liquidity of the company.
-Since companies have decided to hold these till the end of maturity hence that cannot be sold for cash before maturity.
+Since companies have decided to hold these till the end of maturity, hence they cannot be sold for cash before maturity.

 - These investments are meant to be long term investments

 Held to maturity securities’ positive or negative side depends on what the investor wants to achieve.
-If an investor wants to hedge its portfolio and is ok with locking in its securities for long term then it is a positive thing but if that same investor needs some cash in the near term, then these securities can be a pain because these won’t be able to get sold before maturity.
+If an investor wants to hedge its portfolio and is ok with locking in its securities for the long term, then it is a positive thing, but if that same investor needs some cash in the near term, then these securities can be a pain because these won’t be able to get sold before maturity.